tranquilitybase-io/tb-jenkins-jobs/README.md

 # tb-jenkins
-This repo purpose is for defining jobs to be importing into Jenkins
+This repo purpose is for defining jobs to be imported into Jenkins